-Twenty-one (21) Needs Attention observations were reported in the weekly inspection worksheets reviewed for this report.
-The majority of these observations appear to be because of the presence of loose ash piles that were not spread and compacted (9 occasions), and high water level in the Northern Drainage Ditch (4 instances).
+Forty-one (41) Needs Attention observations were reported in the weekly inspection worksheets reviewed for this report.
+The majority of these observations appear to be because of the presence of loose ash piles that were not spread and compacted (13 occasions) and high-water level in the Northern Drainage Ditch, which was above the underdrains (13 instances) or downcomer (10 instances).
 Based on supervisor notes included in the inspection worksheets, it appears that these issues were addressed expeditiously and were generally resolved within a day of the observation.

-The Needs Attention observations corresponded to the following 9 categories:
+The Needs Attention observations corresponded to the following nine categories:

-- 1) Loose Piles of CCR (9 instances) loose piles of CCR accumulated on the landfill surface were observed these piles have the potential to contribute to dust emissions.
+- 1) Loose Piles of CCR (13 instances) loose piles of CCR accumulated on the landfill surface were observed these piles have the potential to contribute to dust emissions.
 The presence of loose piles was a frequently occurring issue during the reporting period.
-Four of these observations were associated with the dozer breakdown in May-Jun 2020. - 2) Water Level Above Underdrain Outlets (4 instances) four underdrain pipes collect and transport CCR contact water to the Northern Drainage Ditch.
-One of these observations is directly related to heavy rainfall.
-Heavy rains on 6/6/2020, 6/7/2020, and 6/8/2020 (cumulative precipitation of 3.84 inches (NOAA 2020) resulted in elevated water levels in the Northern Drainage Ditch.
-On all occasions, the Northern Drainage Ditch was pumped down as soon as feasible following these observations.
-Elevated water levels in the Northern Drainage Ditch were never observed in two consecutive inspections. - 3) Access Road Erosion/Rutting (3 instances) Erosion spots were observed on the access road and the ramp at the southwest corner of the landfill on three instances.
-While one of the observations was directly related to heavy rains, the other two occasions were observed during two consecutive weeks and were due to wear and tear caused by everyday heavy vehicle traffic. - 4) Potential Dust Emissions (1 instance) Access road onto the landfill was observed to be dry.
-The access road was wetted on the day of observation. - 5) Overgrown Vegetation (1 instance) Vegetation on the side slopes of the CCR landfill was observed to be taller than 6 inches.
-Mowing activities were performed in the week of observation. - 6) Erosion Around Groundwater Monitoring Wells (1 instance) Erosion of soil was observed under one of the groundwater monitoring wells.
-The soil was packed and seeded in the week of observation.
+One of these observations was reported to be due to equipment maintenance. - 2) Water Level Above Underdrain Outlets (13 instances) four underdrain pipes collect and transport CCR contact water to the Northern Drainage Ditch.
+Multiple events under this category are directly related to heavy rainfall.
+On all occasions, the Northern Drainage Ditch was pumped down as soon as feasible following these observations. - 3) Downcomer pipes clogged or damaged (10 instances) two downcomer pipes drain contact water from the top of the landfill into the Northern Drainage Ditch.
+On ten occasions, the downcomer outlets were observed to be inundated due to elevated water elevation in the Northern Drainage Ditch. - 4) Overgrown Vegetation (5 instances) Vegetation on the side slopes of the CCR landfill was observed to be taller than 6 inches.
+Mowing activities were suspended for 20 weeks to identify and acquire safer mowing equipment that is more stable on the landfill side slopes; the previously used mower slid on the slope on a few occasions and posed a safety risk.